California

 • 2024 - California enacted CA SB 981, which requires a social media platform to provide a mechanism to report digital identity theft and requires immediate removal of a reported instance of sexually explicit digital identity theft.

 • 2024 - California enacted CA AB 2839, which prohibits an entity from knowingly distributing an election communication with malice during specified periods before and after an election that contains materially deceptive deepfake content, unless used for parody or satire and accompanied by a disclaimer.
+In October 2024, a federal judge blocked this law with a preliminary injunction, ruling that the law likely violates the First Amendment.

 • 2024 - California enacted CA AB 2355, which requires a committee that distributes a qualified political advertisement to include a disclosure that the ad was generated or substantially altered using AI.

 • 2024 - California enacted CA AB 2655, which requires large online platforms to block the posting of materially deceptive content related to an election and to label such content during specified periods before and after an election.
+In August 2025, a federal judge struck down CA AB 2655.

 • 2024 - California enacted CA AB 2602, which renders certain contracts unenforceable as related to a new performance by a digital replica of an individual.